Exercise a high degree of caution in The Gambia due to the uncertain political situation, potential for civil unrest and high level of crime.

 Australian Embassy, High Commission or Consulate as soon as possible.

+According to the World Health Organization (WHO), you are five times more likely to be killed in a motor vehicle accident in The Gambia than in Australia.
 Driving can be dangerous due to the bad condition of roads, unsafe driving practices, poorly maintained vehicles, insufficient street lighting, and pedestrians, especially when driving at night and outside urban areas.
 Some local taxis are not roadworthy.
 Windows should remain up and doors locked while driving.

 There have been reports of travellers being attacked on roads leading north into The Gambia from the Casamance region of Senegal.
 See also our